-All members of staff are responsible for ensuring that the school core values are maintained by rewarding children who do so and reminding children who do not.
+All members of staff are responsible for ensuring that the school core values are maintained by rewarding children.
 Class Rewards

 At the start of the year teachers agree rewards with their class.
 These rewards should be reviewed regularly with children throughout the year to ensure they remain motivational for them.
-Class rewards include 'golden time' and 'Merit Shop'
+Class rewards include 'House Point Rewards' and 'Merit Shop'